 Converting inches to feet is a simple mathematical operation, but it is one where the margin for error is surprisingly high.
 Whether you are a DIYer hanging a shelf, a student solving a physics problem, or a professional contractor, the goal is the same: accuracy.

 By mastering the distinction between "feet and inches" and "decimal feet," you eliminate the most common source of measurement error.
-Day to day, don't rely on your gut—rely on the number 12.
+Don't rely on your gut—rely on the number 12.
 Use the anchors to move fast, use the division to stay precise, and always, always double-check your decimals before you make the cut.